COP 2271 Computer Programming for Engineers 2 Credits

 Lectures and discussions on general and specific engineering problems.
 Individual investigations and research reports on assigned topics.
 Orientation for an industrial career.
 (S-U)

 One term of industrial employment, including extra work according to a preapproved outline.
-Practical engineering work under industrial supervision as set forth in the College of Engineering regulations.
+Practical engineering work under industrial supervision as set forth in the Herbert Wertheim College of Engineering regulations.
+(S-U)

-Factors affecting variation in product quality.
-The use of control charts to evaluate and control manufacturing processes.
+Factors affecting variation in product quality; use of control charts to evaluate and control manufacturing processes.
 Techniques for acceptance and reliability testing.
 Laboratory exercises illustrate the operation and control of manufacturing processes and hazard function.
 Typical failure distributions, redundant systems, models of repair and maintenance.

 Theory and application of vector, matrix and other numerical methods to systems problems.
 Simultaneous linear equations, characteristic values, quadratic forms, error analysis, use of series, curve fitting, nonlinear equations, discrete methods.
-The laboratory sessions will emphasize numerical solutions using MATLAB.
+Laboratory emphasize numerical solutions using MATLAB.

-Decision Support Systems for Industrial and Systems Engineers
+ESI 4356 Decision Support Systems for Industrial and Systems Engineers 4 Credits

 Applications of decision support systems in industrial and systems engineering; developing and implementing decision support systems arising in industrial and systems engineering using popular database management and spreadsheet software.

-Web-Based Decision Support Systems for Industrial and Systems Engineers
+ESI 4357 Web-Based Decision Support Systems for Industrial and Systems Engineers 4 Credits

-Introduction to the Internet and e-commerce; Internet tools and technologies necessary for the development of Web-based decision support systems; Designing and implementing Web-based decision support systems arising in the practice of industrial and systems engineering using popular software packages.
+Introduces the Internet and e-commerce; Internet tools and technologies necessary for the development of web-based decision support systems; designing and implementing web-based decision support systems arising in the practice of industrial and systems engineering using popular software packages.

 Simulation methodology and languages (such as General Purpose Simulation System - GPSS).
 Design and analysis of simulation experiments as well as applications to solutions of industrial and service system problems.

-Practical engineering work under industrial supervision, as set forth in the College of Engineering regulations.
+Practical engineering work under industrial supervision, as set forth in the Herbert Wertheim College of Engineering regulations.
 (S-U)